 The Company maintains a stock repurchase program that was initially approved by its Board of Directors in March 2008.
 The stock repurchase program does not have an expiration date and the Company's Board of Directors has authorized expansion of the program over the years.
-During the first three months of fiscal year 2017, the Company did not repurchase any shares under this program.
-In the first three months of fiscal year 2016, the Company repurchased 734,645 shares for \$20.0 million.
+The following table summarizes activity under the repurchase program for the three and nine month periods listed below: